 The three key aspects of cooperatives are joint ownership, democratic control, and cooperative distribution of earnings.
 Participants purchase goods and services together and are the owners of the enterprise in that they make decisions democratically, elect their own leadership, and share in benefits/profits.
-Participants can be consumers or workers and, in our case, they are both.
-Worker co-ops may also produce and market jointly in order to conserve resources, lower production costs, and access broader markets.
+Participants can be consumers or workers or both.

 Spark for the Arts, Inc. is a 501(c)3 not-for-profit doing business as MARSH, and, as such, is the center of revolving activities of which the co-op is one.
 MARSH staff provides management for the co-op, but the co-op conducts its own internal elections, handles bulk ordering, and the cost of utilities, lease, and property taxes is taken from profits.
 Chefs and support staff receive compensation based on hours worked and, when possible, as a percentage of profit.
 A public component is incorporated whereby non-working members receive voting privileges, are eligible to make proposals, and receive benefits such as participation in bulk food distribution and discounts on meals and events.